dalehenrich/gsApplicationTools/docs/gettingStarted.md

           inTransactionBlock value ] ]
 ```

-The `logStack:titled:inTransactionDo:` method is called by both `logStack:titled:` method and the `serverError:titled:inTransactionDo:` method and the `serverError:titled:` method calls the `serverError:titled:inTransactionDo:` method:
+The `logStack:titled:inTransactionDo:` method is called by both `logStack:titled:` method and the `serverError:titled:inTransactionDo:` method.
+The `serverError:titled:` method also calls the `serverError:titled:inTransactionDo:` method:

 ```Smalltalk
 serverError: exception titled: title inTransactionDo: inTransactionBlock